MacaPecha/devsite-docs/guides/plugins/prestashop/instalation.en.md

 We advise you to make a backup copy of your page before making any changes.
 Once the copy is ready, delete all the files related to the previous version of the module.

-Then execute the steps of a new installation to update your page with the latest version of the Mercado Pago module available.
+Then execute the steps of a new installation to update your page with the latest version of the Mercado Libre module available.

 > Keep the module always updated in the latest version.